How to Pick the Best Keywords for Your Website

 A quick aside… It’s good practice to be in the know when it comes to what keywords your website is already ranking for.
 You can use free tools like Ubersuggest.io to do a quick check of your website.

-By knowing what keywords you currently rank for, it will be easier for you to pick the best keywords to target moving forward.
+Knowing what keywords you currently rank for will make it easier to pick the best keywords to target moving forward.
 If you notice you do well with a particular keyword, you can figure out similar keywords to target and start picking that sweet, sweet low-hanging fruit.

 Additionally, it will prevent you from trying to rank for the same keywords over and over again.